voxpupuli/puppet-wildfly/README.md

 ```
 > **NOTE:** Just make sure to point to the right version/distribution it was built upon.

-Some resources are managed in the same way of regular Wildfly/Jboss configuration:
+Some Keycloak configuration can be managed in the same way of a regular Wildfly/Jboss configuration:

 ```puppet
 wildfly::datasources::datasource { 'KeycloakDS':